Zabrane/erl-emp/specifications/emp.md

 Fields have the following meaning:

-- Size: the size of the entire extension block, including the size field, as a 32 bit integer.
+- Size: the size of the entire extension block, excluding the size field, as a 32 bit integer.
 - Extension id: the numeric identifier of the extension as 8 bit integer.
 - M: a bit indicating if there is more extension blocks after this one.